Blog | Personal Finance

 Unfortunately, most of the so-called financial experts are giving out bad money advice.

-In 1997, I published my book Rich Dad Poor Dad.
+In 1997, Robert Kiyosaki published his book Rich Dad Poor Dad.
 With over 32 million copies sold, it is the best-selling personal finance book of all time.
-But true to my nature, it was contrarian and went against the standard financial advice of the time—the same financial advice that is prevalent today like go to school , get a good job , save for retirement , get out of debt — the list goes on and on.
+But true to his nature, it was contrarian and went against the standard financial advice of the time—the same financial advice that is prevalent today like go to school , get a good job , save for retirement , get out of debt — the list goes on and on.

-In this beginners guide to personal finance, I’ll share with you the knowledge my rich dad, my best friend’s dad, shared with me about money, how it works, and how it can work for you to help you become rich.
+In this beginners guide to personal finance, we’ll share with you the knowledge Robert’s rich dad, his best friend’s dad, shared with him about money, how it works, and how it can work for you to help you become rich.

-We will cover the following topics, which are the foundations of personal finance, but with my take on them, which you won’t hear anywhere else.
+We will cover the following topics, which are the foundations of personal finance, but a take you won’t hear anywhere else.

 The Beginner's Guide to Personal Finance